Weekend Campouts - Troop 86

 Likewise, parents are strongly encouraged to let their Scouts maximize their camping experience, avoiding the temptation to call/text the Scout while they are at camp.
 Homesickness is extremely rare, and contact from parents can often make the situation worse, not better.
 That said, parents should always feel free to contact any of the adult leaders at camp if you have questions, concerns, or just want to make sure everything is OK.

-Please note that most of the campsite locations we visit have very little or (typically) zero cell service coverage.
+Please note that most of the campsite locations we visit have very little (if any) cell service coverage.
 Also, most do not have any power.

 Questions